johncarl81/transfuse/index.md

 ### About
-Transfuse is a powerful and lightweight open source integration framework for Google Android.
-Transfuse brings together AOP, Manifest Management, and a focus on Composition over Extension on top of a full featured [[JSR-330](http://www.jcp.org/en/jsr/detail?id=330)] compliant dependency injection framework.
-The motivation behind Transfuse is to bring to the Android platform a more modern and productive Java experience found in both J2SE and JEE environments with similar frameworks.
+Transfuse is an open-source integration framework for Google Android.
+Transfuse extends the Android API, to create a more natural, flexible and maintainable mobile platform.

 Interested?
-Read more about the features in the [[Documentation](/documentation.html)] and [[Motivation](/motivation.html)] sections and give Transfuse a spin for yourself.
+Read more about the features in the [[Documentation](documentation.html)] and [[Motivation](motivation.html)] sections and give Transfuse a spin for yourself.

 ### Getting Started

 ##### Download Transfuse

-You may either download the latest release of Transfuse here or as a maven dependency as follows:
+You may either download the latest release of Transfuse [[here](download.html)] or as a maven dependency as follows:

 {% highlight xml %}